List of Green Lanterns: Brokk

 Sector 981; First appeared in Tales of the Green Lantern Corps #1.

 Bzzd

 First appeared in Green Lantern Corps (vol. 2) #12 (July 2007).
 Bzzd is a small wasp-like Green Lantern from the planet Apiaton, assigned to sector 2261.
 He is the partner of Mogo.
-In battle, he usually creates oversized constructs (such as roller coasters and giant warheads) with his power ring.
+In battle, he usually creates oversized constructs with his power ring.
 Bzzd often faces extra scrutiny from his fellow Lanterns because of his size but he has shown that his willpower is as strong as anyone else's.

-It is revealed that his greatest fear is to be stripped of his ring and returned to an insignificant insect trapped on his homeworld.
-He gives his life to defeat Mongul II.
-He dies defending a team of his fellow Lanterns.
-His ring was bequeathed to Mother Mercy.
+Bzzd is later killed in battle with Mongul, with his ring being given to Mother Mercy.

 Bzzd appears as a Black Lantern in Green Lantern Corps (vol. 2) #39 and is seemingly defeated and destroyed by Guy Gardner in Green Lantern Corps (vol. 2) #40, though he can be seen reforming afterward.